-- 1. Remove the Phillips Head screw, and the white plastic drum axle pin with the metal in the center. - 2.
-Remove the OPC Drum being extremely careful not to scratch it.
-Vacuum any toner and debris from drum being careful not to let the vacuum hose come in contact with the drum surface.
+- 1. Remove the Two Phillips Head screws, and the white plastic pin with the metal in the center. - 2.
+Remove the Photo conductive Drum being extremely careful not to scratch it.
+If the drum is going to be replaced with a new long life drum, skip to section 5.
+If it is going to be re-used, vacuum any toner and debris from drum being careful not to let the vacuum hose come in contact with the drum surface.
 Do not polish or wipe the drum with a dry cloth since this may scratch the drum.

 Blow off any remaining dust from the Drum using compressed clean air.
 If their is any matter on the drum that must be cleaned off, use 99% pure Isopropyl alcohol (FR-8 Film Remover) and a soft lint free cotton pad (PW-96) to lightly wipe the drum surface, then blow off the Drum using compressed clean air.